On this page

 The feedback icon appears next to each attempt.
 Select the icon to open the feedback panel, which persists on the side of the screen.
 You can scroll through the assignment and add overall feedback.

 Access student submissions from the submissions list page in your course gradebook.

 See a count of how many you've graded.
-As you grade each submission and move on to the next one, you can view your progress in the upper-right corner.
+You can view your progress in the upper-right corner.

 What do students see?
-After you grade items and post the results, students can view their scores on their grades pages or in the activity stream.
-They can also access an item, their submissions, your feedback, and their grades from the Course Content page.
+After you grade assignments and post the results, students can view their scores on their grades pages or in the activity stream.
+They can also access an assignment, their submissions, your feedback, and their grades from the Course Content page.